beehive-lab/TornadoVM/assembly/src/docs/11_AWS_CLOUD.md

     ]
 }
 ```
-When the state change from pending to available the awsxlcbin binary code can be executed via TornadoVM to the AWS FPGA.
+When the state change from pending to available, the awsxlcbin binary code can be executed via TornadoVM to the AWS FPGA.

 ### 5. Now that the AFI is available, enter as the root user to a bash shell, and run the program.